twbs/rfs/README.md

 ## Advantages

 - Font sizes will **rescale for every screen or device**, this prevents long words from being chopped off the viewport on small devices.
-- The minimum font size (configuration variable) will prevent the font size from becoming too small so readability can be assured.
+- The base font size (configuration variable) will prevent the font size from becoming too small so readability can be assured.
 - **Super easy** to use, no need to define complex configurations for each font size.
 - Font sizes of all text elements will always remain in relation with each other.